Durable Power Of Attorney

 The agent will always want to add after his or her signature that the document is being signed “as agent for” the Principal.
 If the agent only signs his or her own name, he or she maybe held personally accountable for whatever was signed.
 As long as the signature clearly conveys that the document is being signed in a representative capacity and not personally, the agent is protected.
 Though lengthy, it is, therefore, best to sign as follows: Howard Rourk, as agent for Ellsworth Toohey.
 In this example, Howard Rourk is the agent, and Ellsworth Toohey is the principal of the durable power of attorney.

 22. What if the third party will not accept the Power of Attorney?

+If the durable Power of Attorney was lawfully executed and it has not been revoked, suspended or terminated, third parties may be forced to honor the legal document.
+The third party is required to give the agent a written explanation of why they are refusing to accept the Power of Attorney within a reasonable time after it is presented to the third party.
 Under some circumstances, if the third party’s refusal to honor the Durable Power of Attorney causes damage, the third party may be liable for those damages and even attorney’s fees and court costs.
 Even mere delay may cause damage and this too may be actionable.
 It is reasonable, however, for the third party to have the time to consult with an experienced estate planning or elder law lawyer or an internal legal department about the Power of Attorney.
 Delay for more than a short period may be unreasonable.
 Upon refusal or unreasonable delay, consult a Florida estate planning lawyer or elder law attorney.
-You can call us for assistance at 904-448-1969 or toll free at 866-510-9099.
+You can call us for assistance at (904) 688-3324 or toll-free at (866) 510-9099.